 By Richard W. Bann

-The task was to conduct a decay audit of the highly flammable cellulose nitrate elements stored there comprising the complete library of 66 Hopalong Cassidy feature films produced 1935-48.
+My task was to conduct a decay audit of the highly flammable cellulose nitrate elements comprising the complete library of 66 Hopalong Cassidy feature films produced 1935-48.
 These included 35mm original camera negatives, derivative work prints, fine grain duplicating masters, lavenders, dupe negs, studio file prints, and exhibition prints.

 Surprisingly, incredibly, also extant in this massive collection are approximately a thousand small rolls of outtakes, alternate takes, stock shots and so-called “B-roll” footage.
 These begin with a crew member holding up an identifying camera slate, reflecting the director’s name, the cameraman’s name, and the production and scene numbers being shot.
 In addition, there would be a small piece of paper attached to each roll with a hand-written line describing that particular scene’s contents.
 For example: “Bill, Windy and Jimmy riding down steep hill.”
 Meaning this fine grain master positive footage would feature the original (and best) star trio of saddle aces William Boyd, George Hayes, and James Ellison performing equestrian action in an early series entry.